SU_P_09

 [i] Do you feel safe when you see a policeman here?

 [r] Yes, of course, I feel safe.
-A police officer here is trained to protect you, while in Syria he is trained to be corrupt.
-Unfortunately, that’s the image of a police officer in our country.
+A policeman here is trained to protect you, whereas in Syria he is trained to be corrupt.
+Unfortunately, that is the image of a policeman where I come from.

-[i] Would you rather go on with your life here in France or return to Syria after all you’ve been through?
+[i] Would you prefer to continue your life here in France or return to Syria after everything you’ve been through?

 [r] Honestly, I don’t have an answer.